anzepirnat/LoadProfiling/README.md

 To provide help to the elderly there is a phone number, location and some basic personal information that a caregiver can use to aid.

 Beside that the webapp provides the quality of routine, on which the accuracy of our prediction depends on.
-It also features the best and worst 3 devices by their impact on the quality of routine.
-We suggest the elser tries to improve on the worst 3.
-We give our feedback about them in a user friendly manner, describing them with: excellent, very good, good, quite good, decent, usable, almost usable, useless (adjectives are listed descending by their desirability).
+It also features the most and least descriptive 3 devices by their impact on the quality of routine.
+We suggest the elders try to improve on their routine having the most descriptive 3 as an example.
+We give our feedback about them in a user friendly manner, describing them with easily understandable graphics.

 ## Acknowledgement
 This research was funded by Comsensus